North Hudson, New Jersey

 North Hudson is the area in the northern part of Hudson County, New Jersey, situated on the west bank of the Hudson River, mostly atop the Hudson Palisades.
 It comprises Weehawken, Union City, West New York, Guttenberg, and North Bergen.

-With a combined 2022 population of approximately 209,000, the municipalities are among the most densely populated in the United States.
-Some have large proportions of foreign-born residents and majority Hispanic populations.
-In four of the five towns, large percentages of the population speak another language other than English.
+With a combined population of approximately 206,000 according to 2022 estimates, the municipalities are among the most densely populated in the United States.
+Some have large proportions of foreign-born residents and majority-Hispanic populations.
+In all of the five towns except Weehawken, large percentages of the population speak a language other than English.

-The towns and adjacent areas have been known as the "Home of the American Embroidery Industry", the silk center of the nation, and "Havana on the Hudson".
+The towns and adjacent areas have been known as "The Home of the American Embroidery Industry", the silk center of the nation, and "Havana on the Hudson".

 Use of the name

 The collective name for the municipalities of North Hudson has been used for various agencies, institutions, and organizations.

 Area authorities that serve its transportation, health, and recreational needs include the North Hudson County Railway (c.
 1865), North Hudson Hospital (c.
 1900), and North Hudson Park (c.1908) and the Hoboken-North Hudson YMCA (c.
 1929).

 Public services in the region include the North Hudson Regional Fire and Rescue, founded in 1998 when municipal services were merged, and the North Hudson Sewerage Authority, which serves Hoboken, Union City, Weehawken, and West New York.

 Hudson County Community College offers some classes on its North Hudson Campus, Other educational facilities bearing the name include the North Hudson Islamic Educational Center and the North Hudson Academy.

 The North Hudson Community Action Corporation (1965) and the North Hudson Regional Council of Mayors are organizations offering social services to the area.

 In the late 2000s, North Hudson came to be dubbed "NoHu" within certain communities a name used for a film festival founded in 2008.